 (An example is shown in Figure 12.3.)
-In this particular implementation, we represent each list in adj as a subclass of ArrayStack, because we would like constant time access by position.
+In this particular implementation, we represent each list in adj as ArrayStack, because we would like constant time access by position.
 Other options are also possible.
 Specifically, we could have implemented adj as a DLList.

-The addEdge(i, j) operation just appends the value j to the list adj[i]:
+The add_edge(i,j) operation just appends the value j to the list adj[i]:

 '''

-AdjacencyLists

-void addEdge(int i, int j) {

-adj[i].add(j);

-}
+add\edge(i,j)

+adj[i].append(j)

 '''